Integrality and Gauge Dependence of Hennings TQFTs: Integral TQFTs from Quantum Doubles

 \section{Integral TQFTs from Quantum Doubles}

 In this section we specialize the previous TQFT constructions to the case in which the underlying algebra is the Drinfeld quantum double $\H=\dh$ of a Hopf algebra $H$ over $\bbd$.
 The conditions that ensure integrality of the resulting TQFT on $\cobn$ and $\cobc$ as postulated for the general case in Theorem~\ref{thm-Htqft} will reduce to only a few very mild assumptions on the algebra $H$.
-In the course of this section we will also generalize various facts about integrals on and in Hopf algebras over commutative rings instead of fields.
 Our findings will cumulate in the proof of Theorem~\ref{thm1}.